my-ski-projects/number-detective/README.md

 Want to play it with your friends/family ?<br>
 <button class="my-button" onclick="window.location.href='./downloads/1-to-15-number-finder.pdf'" id="download-button">Download the Cards</button>

-Print it, play & have fun ! 😃 <br>
+Print it, Cut out the white squares with X mark, play & have fun ! 😃 <br>

 Like it ? <button class="my-button" id="share-button">Click to Share it</button>